Gardiner Street: Historic former residents

-Playwright, producer and actor Dion Boucicault (1820–1890) lived in number 47 Lower Gardiner Street.
+Playwright, producer and actor Dion Boucicault (1820–1890) lived at number 47 Lower Gardiner Street.
 Boucicault was involved with over 150 plays, and is best known for The Shaughraun, other works include: “Napoleon’s Old Guard”, “A Legend of the Devil’s Dyke”, “London Assurance”, and “The Colleen Bawn”.
 His mother was a relative of the first Arthur Guinness.
 Both Seán O'Casey (see also Mountjoy Square) and John Millington Synge acknowledged him as being a major influence on their dramatic works.

+Frances Corcoran, better known as Michael Corcoran (nun), an Irish nun, pioneer of female education in Ireland, and the longest serving Superior General of the Loreto Order was born on Gardiner Street on 5 July 1846.

 Number 41 Gardiner Street Upper was home of Joe McGuinness, elected as a Sinn Féin TD for Longford South to the first Dáil in 1918 while in Lewes Gaol, under the slogan of “Vote him in to get him out”.
-During the Easter Rising in 1916 McGuinness was also involved in commandeering the Four Courts for the volunteers.
+During the Easter Rising in 1916, McGuinness was also involved in commandeering the Four Courts for the volunteers.